ocaml/dune/doc/reference/cram.rst

 ^^^^^^^^^^^^^^^

-This is the simplest test case: it executes the command ``touch this-file.txt``, and expects that the command has no output.
+This is the simplest test case: it executes the command ``touch this-file.txt`` and expects that the command has no output.

 .. code:: console